 Information for the 2020-21 School Year

 Additional COVID-19 Mitigation Guidelines: On November 23, 2020, Governor Wolf and Secretary Levine announced additional mandates and guidelines to mitigate the spread of COVID-19 as we enter the holiday season.
 Several of these efforts will impact schools.
-PDE and the Department of Health (DOH) released several resources this week for schools:
+PDE and the Department of Health (DOH) released several resources for schools:

 - Message To School Communities from PDE and DOH (released 11/23) – This was emailed to school leaders and outlines the changes announced by Governor Wolf and Secretary Levine.

 - Order of the Secretary of the Pennsylvania Department of Health Directing Public School Entities in Counties with Substantial Community Transmission to Attest to Health and Safety Protocols (released 11/23) – This is the official order signed by Secretary Levine relating to the updated requirements for schools.

 - Attestation Form (released 11/23) – This webpage includes the form, guidance on how to complete and submit the form, and FAQs.

 - UPDATED – Recommendations for Pre-K to 12 Schools Following Identification of a Case(s) of COVID-19 (updated 11/23)

 - UPDATED – Public Health Guidance for School Communities (updated 11/23)

 - UPDATED – COVID-19 Answers to Common Questions (updated 11/23)

 - UPDATED – Level of Community Transmission Table (updated 11/23)